OCHA-DAP/hdx-python-utilities/documentation/main.md

     with ErrorsHandler() as errors:
         ...
-        errors.add_message("category 1", MY ERROR MESSAGE")
+        errors.add_message("MY ERROR MESSAGE")
+        errors.add_message("MY WARNING MESSAGE", "category 1", "warning")
         ...
-        errors.add("category 1", ANOTHER ERROR MESSAGE")
+        errors.add("ERROR MESSAGE", "category 1", "warning")
+        errors.add("ANOTHER ERROR MESSAGE", "category 1", "warning")

-The above code will collect the errors, in this case "MY ERROR MESSAGE" and "ANOTHER ERROR MESSAGE".
-On leaving the `with` block, the errors will be logged by category and sorted and the code will exit with the error code 1 (ie.
+The above code will collect the errors and warnings, in this case "MY ERROR MESSAGE", "category 1 - ERROR MESSAGE", "category 1 - ANOTHER ERROR MESSAGE" and "category 1 - MY WARNING MESSAGE".
+On leaving the `with` block, the errors and warnings will be logged by category and sorted.
+The code will exit with the error code 1 (ie.`sys.exit(1)` will be called) if there are errors and `should_exit_on_error` is True (the default for this parameter in the constructor).
-`sys.exit(1)` will be called).
 If there are no errors, the code will not exit and execution will continue after the `with` block (ie.`sys.exit(1)` will not be called).

 ## State utility